Saban of Baekje

-Saban of Baekje (?–?, r.
+King Saban (?–?, r.
 234) was the seventh king of Baekje, one of the Three Kingdoms of Korea.

 Background

 He was the eldest son of Gusu, the previous king.
 He became king upon Gusu's death in 234 which was the 21st year of his reign.

-The only record of Saban in the Samguk Sagi is that Saban was found too young to rule and was quickly succeeded by King Goi, the younger brother of the 5th king Chogo.
+The only record of Saban in the Samguk sagi is that Saban was found too young to rule and was quickly succeeded by King Goi, the younger brother of the 5th king Chogo.

 "King Gusu died in the 21st year of his reign.
 His eldest son, Saban, succeeded him.
 However, he was too young and could not manage the government.
 King Chogo's younger brother, who had the same mother, became king."

-This is interpreted by scholars as a power struggle within the court, and the rise of the Jin clan over the Hae clan; the Samguk Yusa says that he was deposed.
+This is interpreted by scholars as a power struggle within the court, and the rise of the Jin clan over the Hae clan; the Samguk yusa says that he was deposed.

 Nothing is known of the birth, later life, or death of Saban.
 However, he is recorded in some Japanese chronicles, including Shinsen Shōjiroku, as the progenitor of certain clans of Yamato period Japan.
 This may indicate that he spent the later part of his life in that country.